TABLE OF CONTENTS

 All these sources of food have been found to have significant essential nutrients that are required for human health.
 For example, Vitamin A, B, C, D, E, K, K2, Calcium, Magnesium, and Manganese among many others.
 You can consume these superfoods as ‘shots’ or add them to your smoothies or food in general.

-Please note that while most research has been favourable where these foods are concerned, there is not enough evidence to say that they are able to cure any disease.
+Please note that while most research has been favourable where these foods are concerned, there is not enough evidence to say that they can cure any disease.
 As such, they should not be taken as a substitute for medical treatment.
-Additionally, it is always best to consult with your healthcare provider before commencing any supplement routine, especially if you are on medications so as to learn of any interactions or any possible negative effects.
+Additionally, it is always best to consult with your healthcare provider before commencing any supplement routine, especially if you are on medications to learn of any interactions or any possible negative effects.

 Now that you have been brought up to date with these ‘super greens’ and have explored their benefits in the promotion of good health.
 What will you do about it?
 Have you used any of these foods before?
 Or, Are you an avid user?
 Share it with us nuh!